lucaszischka/BottomSheet/README.md

 ### Title as Header Content

 **WARNING:**
 This is Sample Code for visualisation of the parameters and their default values and value types, without a working initializer.
-Please see [Example](#example) for working code
+Please see [Examples](#examples) for working code

 ````swift
 .bottomSheet(